longturn/freeciv21/docs/General/Manuals/client-manual.rst

     above.

 Messages
-    Opens the :guilabel:`Message Options` dialog as shown in :numref:`Message Options Dialog` below.
+    Opens the :guilabel:`Message Options` dialog as shown in :numref:`Message Options dialog` below.
 The screenshot only shows a few rows of available options, many more will be found in the client.
 Any item with a check mark in the :guilabel:`Out` column will be shown in the :guilabel:`Server Log/Chat` widget.
     Any item with a check mark in the :guilabel:`Mes` column will be shown in the :guilabel:`Messages` widget (see `Messages`_).
 Lastly, any item with a check mark in the :guilabel:`Pop` column will be shown in a pop up message box window.

-.. _Message Options Dialog:
+.. _Message Options dialog:
 .. figure:: ../../_static/images/gui-elements/message-options.png
   :scale: 65%
   :align: center
-  :alt: Freeciv21 Message Options Dialog
+  :alt: Freeciv21 Message Options dialog
   :figclass: align-center

-  Message Options Dialog
+  Message Options dialog

 Shortcuts
-    Opens the :guilabel:`Shortcuts` dialog as shown in :numref:`Shortcut Options Dialog` below.
+    Opens the :guilabel:`Shortcuts` dialog as shown in :numref:`Shortcut Options dialog` below.
 The dialog is used to set the preferred keyboard shortcuts to be used in the game.
 The screenshot only shows a few rows of available options, many more will be found in the client.
 To override the default, click your mouse cursor on the box on the right and then type the shortcut you want to set the setting to.
 For example: You